Monday, April 16, 2012

 Let it go

-"Kipling believed that the author's intent is the least important aspect.
-What is important is that the author create his work.
-The later interpretation of it has nothing to do with him, being entirely in the hands of the reader."
+is important is that the author create his work.
+The later interpretation of it

 Jorge Luis Borges (a prolific writer from Argentine, essayist, poet and translator born in Buenos Aires.
 His work embraces the "character of unreality in all literature."
 He dabbled in everything from poetry to photography.